uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/atan2.rst

    elements of two vectors.

-   The elements of the output vectory are computed as the four-quadrant arctangent of ``a[i] / b[i]``.
+   The elements of the output vector are computed as the four-quadrant arctangent of ``a[i] / b[i]``.